☰ Menu

 2. Use “Exists” / “Does Not Exist” to find empty fields.
 Almost every field type supports these two operators.
 They’re perfect for finding records that are missing data.

-3. “Contains” vs “Includes”: Contains searches within text (e.g., does the name contain “Tech?”).
-Includes checks if a specific item from a list is selected (e.g., does the Tags list include “VIP”?).
+3. “Contains” vs “Includes”: Contains searches within text (e.g., does the company name contain “Tech”?).
+Includes checks whether a specific item from a list is selected (e.g., does the Tags list include “VIP”?).
+They look similar but work very differently.

 5. Combine filters for precision.
 Use multiple filter rows with AND/OR logic to narrow down results.
-For example: Status equals “Open” AND Deal Amount greater or equal $10,000.
+For example: Status equals “Open” AND Deal Amount greater or equal to $10,000.

 6. “Between” with one blank side.
 For Currency, Percentage, Number, and Duration fields, you can leave one side of “Between” empty.
-Leave the minimum blank to mean “up to X” or leave the maximum blank to mean “at least X.”
+Leave the minimum blank to mean “up to X,” or leave the maximum blank to mean “at least X.”

 Where Operators Are Used